wri/emerging_hot_spots_primary_forest_loss/README.md

 ### Rebuilding the primary forest masks

 Only needed when the primary forest dataset changes, or when the country list changes.
+Both stages live in `build_primary_masks.py`.

 New primary forest dataset:

 1. Point `PRIMARY_RASTER_TILES` at the new raster tiles.
 2. Set `VECTORIZE_TILES = True`.
 3. Run `build_primary_masks.py`.
-Both stages execute.
+The script vectorizes the raster tiles into `PRIMARY_VECTOR_GDB`, then clips, merges, and simplifies them into per-country masks in `MASK_GDB`.
 4. Set `VECTORIZE_TILES` back to `False`.

 Country list changed, same primary forest data:

-1. Update `COUNTRY_MASKS_INPUT`.
+1. Update the country list variable.
 2. Leave `VECTORIZE_TILES = False`.
 3. Run `build_primary_masks.py`.
-Existing vector tiles are reused.
+The existing vector tiles are reused and only the masks are rebuilt.

+The vectorize stage skips tiles that already exist, so a long run can be stopped and resumed.

 `main.py` never triggers the mask build.
-The two are run independently.
+The two scripts are run independently, and a new year of loss data does not require rebuilding masks.

 ## Files